Kela's tips for the summer | News archive | KelaSkip to content

 We may also take longer to process your application if you do not provide all the information or supporting documents we need.
 Kela will call you or send you a message in the OmaKela e-service if we need more information or supporting documents.

 You can check the status of your application easily in OmaKela.
 You can also use OmaKela to send us messages or to submit supporting documents electronically.
+If you cannot send your supporting documents to us in OmaKela, you can send paper copies of them to Kela, PL 10, 00056 KELA.

 New students